 Fragile items such as mirrors and pictures should always be stored upright and ideally be packed in a protective material.
 Electrical appliances should be clean and thoroughly dried out before being placed into storage, and if they have doors (fridges for example), these should be left ajar to allow for ventilation.

 Whether you’re storing clothes, furniture, business documents, stock or just making space while you move home, we offer spotlessly clean, secure, indoor storage rooms within our state-of-the-art storage facilities.
-Covering Nuneaton, Tamworth, Hinckley and surrounding areas, whatever you have to store, we’re here to help you make room for it.
+If you need home or business self storage in Hinckley, Nuneaton, Tamworth or surrounding areas, we’re here to help you make room for it.